Ada-Developers-Academy/core-unit-3/state-and-event-handling/event-handling.md

 ### Event Handling Functions Are Functions

-It's helpful to know that our event handling functions are, otherwise, normal functions.
+It's helpful to know that our event handling functions are still, in every way, normal functions.

 They can call other functions inside them, and pass arguments to them, too.